CYP2C9: Additional variants

 Not all clinically significant genetic variant alleles have been registered by PharmVar.
 For example, in a 2017 study, the variant rs2860905 showed stronger association with warfarin sensitivity (<4 mg/day) than common variants CYP2C9*2 and CYP2C9*3.
 Allele A (23% global frequency) is associated with a decreased dose of warfarin as compared to the allele G (77% global frequency).
 Another variant, rs4917639, according to a 2009 study, has a strong effect on warfarin sensitivity, almost the same as if CYP2C9*2 and CYP2C9*3 were combined into a single allele.
 The C allele at rs4917639 has 19% global frequency.
 Patients with the CC or CA genotype may require decreased dose of warfarin as compared to patients with the wild-type AA genotype.
 Another variant, rs7089580 with T allele having 14% global frequency, is associated with increased CYP2C9 gene expression.
 Carriers of AT and TT genotypes at rs7089580 had increased CYP2C9 expression levels compared to wild-type AA genotype.
 Increased gene expression due to rs7089580 T allele leads to an increased rate of warfarin metabolism and increased warfarin dose requirements.
 In a study published in 2014, the AT genotype showed slightly higher expression than TT, but both much higher than AA.
 Another variant, rs1934969 (in studies of 2012 and 2014) have been shown to affect the ability to metabolize losartan: carriers of the TT genotype have increased CYP2C9 hydroxylation capacity for losartan comparing to AA genotype, and, as a result, the lower metabolic ratio of losartan, i.e., faster losartan metabolism.

 Ligands

 Most inhibitors of CYP2C9 are competitive inhibitors.
 Noncompetitive inhibitors of CYP2C9 include nifedipine, phenethyl isothiocyanate, medroxyprogesterone acetate and 6-hydroxyflavone.
-It was indicated that the noncompetitive binding site of 6-hydroxyflavone is the reported allosteric binding site of the CYP2C9 enzyme.
+The noncompetitive binding site of 6-hydroxyflavone is the reported allosteric binding site of the CYP2C9 enzyme.

 Following is a table of selected substrates, inducers and inhibitors of CYP2C9.
 Where classes of agents are listed, there may be exceptions within the class.

 Inhibitors of CYP2C9 can be classified by their potency, such as: